 As I add content I want to add to ‘Resources’, this page is still in it’s early stages but can become a great go to page with a bit of work.
 Allowing you to find certain areas of the site quickly and external resources without having to hunt around.

 The final goal for Lettering Tutorial I’d like to focus on is connecting with more of you.
-It would be great to have more conversations with you in article comments and on social media, so be sure to say hello.
+It would be great to have more conversations with you, so be sure to say hello.

 Whether you’re a repeat visitor or first time visitor thank you for coming by.
 Thank you for sharing on social media, or following / liking Lettering Tutorial too.
 Thank you for all those little things that have given me encouragement, and have helped me to make Lettering Tutorial a better place for you, and a passion that I can continue into the future.